Pictures of Tools

 Craftsman Bench Grinder

-I've had this Sears bench grinder for years.
+I’ve had this Sears bench grinder for years.
 I bought it at the same warehouse where I got the belt sander.
 It does an okay job.
 How special does a grinder have to be?
-Although you can't see much of it, it's mounted on a stand I built out of Southern yellow pine in about 1972.
+Although you can’t see any of it, it’s mounted on a stand I built out of Southern yellow pine in about 1972.

 Milwaukee 4½" Angle Grinder